Jerdah/ImageCraft/README.md

 ## **Future Work**

-**Real-Time Processing**: Optimize the model for real-time inference on edge devices.
+- **Real-Time Processing**: Optimize the model for real-time inference on edge devices.
+- **Improvement in Text Generation**: Integrate semantic analysis to enhance caption quality.

 ## **Contributing**